anandsuresh9988/T212-portfolio-analytics/README.md

 - The author is not responsible for any data loss, account issues, or financial losses.
 - No warranty is provided.
 Always verify results independently.
-- For commercial licensing or inquiries, contact: anandsuresh9988@gmail.com
+- For commercial licensing or inquiries, contact: anandsureshkumar9988@gmail.com

 ## License
+This project is licensed under a custom license:

+- Free for personal and educational use
+- Commercial use is strictly prohibited without written permission
+- The author retains all rights to future monetization

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-See the [LICENSE](LICENSE) file for full terms.
+See the [LICENSE](LICENSE) file for details.

+**Author:** Anand Sureshkumar
+**Contact:** anandsureshkumar9988@gmail.com